Chandrak1907/chandrak1907.github.io/index.md

 * “Using machine learning to identify effective health care guidelines for diabetics”, Academy health’s Annual Research Meeting 2021

-I have masters degrees from University of San Francisco (in Analytics/Data Science) and Indian Institute of Technology (IIT) Bombay (in Industrial Engineering & Operations Research)
+I have master's degrees from University of San Francisco (in Analytics/Data Science) and Indian Institute of Technology (IIT) Bombay (in Industrial Engineering & Operations Research)

 ### Service